 While donations are less likely to bring consistent income, they’re a low-effort, low-key approach that lets you focus on your writing above all else.
 Getting started is as simple as placing CTAs to a payment processor like PayPal, and a PayPal plugin for WordPress can help integrate this processor with your site.

-Note that the term “donation” can connote a charitable cause or nonprofit mission, so be careful about using that word, especially if you use this method in conjunction with other monetization strategies.
-Asking for donations while pushing ads can come off disingenuous — using the word “Support” or setting up a Patreon page might be a better alternative for crowdsourced revenue.
+Note that the term “donation” can connote a charitable cause or nonprofit mission.
+Be careful about using that word, especially if you use this method in conjunction with other monetization strategies.
+Asking for donations while pushing ads can be disingenuous — using the word “Support” or setting up a Patreon page might be a better alternative for crowdsourced revenue.

 Monetizing Your WordPress Blog